oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Service | Suggested FQDN | Field
 --- | --- | ---
-Primary shared Simple Mail Transfer Protocol (SMTP) domain | agency.gov.au | Subject name Autodiscover | To be determined by the Agency. <br>Label that matches the external Autodiscover FQDN on the Exchange Client Access server, such as Autodiscover.contoso.com | Subject alternative name
+Primary shared Simple Mail Transfer Protocol (SMTP) domain | organisation.com.au | Subject name Autodiscover | To be determined by the organisation. <br>Label that matches the external Autodiscover FQDN on the Exchange Client Access server, such as Autodiscover.contoso.com | Subject alternative name
-Transport | To be determined by the Agency. <br>Label that matches the external FQDN of the Edge Transport servers, such as edge.contoso.com | Subject alternative name
+Transport | To be determined by the organisation. <br>Label that matches the external FQDN of the Edge Transport servers, such as edge.contoso.com | Subject alternative name

 Additional Certificate Design Decisions for hybrid implementations